 10. Eating out with children

 Eating out in countries with poor standards of sanitation and hygiene, always eat at busy places where the turnover of food is fast, and avoid buffets: they’re notorious for harboring the bugs that cause diarrhea.
 When eating in restaurants, if the crockery or cutlery is wet, giving it a dry wipe with a clean tissue will lower any potential dose of bugs.
 Check that bottles and cans are unopened before handing these to the children (and use straws or clean the can or bottle before they drink), and avoid ice and salads.
 It’s a good idea to also avoid western food as it’s not traditional to the country; the local food is delicious, healthier and made from fresh produce usually bought from the markets that morning.
-The food is a highlight in Vietnam and Laos so research dishes that they might enjoy, and try rustling up something similar before you go or find a Vietnamese or Lao restaurant near where you live and have a night out taste testing the food.
+The food is a highlight in Asia so research dishes that they might enjoy, and try rustling up something similar before you go or find a Vietnamese or Lao restaurant near where you live and have a night out taste-testing the food.

 11. Get your kids involved in the planning